Isaac Seumalo

 Isaac Seumalo Career

-In March 2023, Seumalo signed a three-year, $24 million contract with the Pittsburgh Steelers.
-His first season with the Steelers was impressive, as he started all 17 regular season games and achieved a Pro Football Focus (PFF) grade that ranked him among the top 20 highest-graded offensive guards.
-He allowed only 26 pressures and committed just one penalty throughout the season.
-Seumalo also made his first postseason appearance with the Steelers during the AFC Wild Card playoff game against the Buffalo Bills.
+On March 18, 2023, Isaac Seumalo signed a three-year, $24 million contract with the Pittsburgh Steelers.
+In his first season in Pittsburgh, he started all 17 regular-season games, earned a Pro Football Focus overall grade of 71.9, and was ranked 14th among NFL offensive guards.
+He allowed only 26 pressures and committed just one penalty, then added a postseason appearance in an AFC Wild Card loss to the Buffalo Bills.
+His steady play quickly made him a trusted starter along the Steelers’ offensive line.

 Isaac Seumalo Family